Bryn Mawr (horse)

-Bryn Mawr (1901 – 1923) was an American Thoroughbred racehorse is best known for winning the 1904 Preakness Stakes.
+Bryn Mawr (1901 – 1923) was an American Thoroughbred racehorse.
+He is best known for winning the 1904 Preakness Stakes.
 He was bred by Goughacres Stud in Bryn Mawr, Pennsylvania, owned by B. F. Clyde and his brother William's son, Thomas C. Clyde.
 They would race him under their Goughacres Stable.
 Bryn Mawr was sired by Atheling and out of the mare Maggie Weir, a daughter of The Bard.

 Preakness Stakes

 The twenty-ninth running of the Preakness Stakes was run on Saturday, May 28, 1904.
 On that day Bryn Mawr went off as the heavy favorite at 3-2 in the field of ten after three colts scratched.
-In that race he broke poorly in seventh under a heavy hold by jockey Gene Hildebrand.
-But he steadily made up ground throughout the race, as they hit the clubhouse turn he had edged up into fifth place.
+In that race, he broke poorly in seventh under a heavy hold by jockey Gene Hildebrand but he steadily made up ground throughout the race, as they hit the clubhouse turn he had edged up into fifth place.
 The pace of the race was very fast that day with the first quarter in :24 flat and the half in :47-3/5.
 As the race progressed, Bryn Mawr raced in the group of stalkers behind the leaders and was in third moving into the final turn.
 He made his move wide on the final turn with some urging from Hildebrand rounded the field.

 Near the top of the lane he passed the leaders and wore down front runner Dolly Spanker.
-In the last sixteenth of a mile he emerged in front and beat the runner-up by a length going away and stretching the lead with stride.
+In the last sixteenth of a mile, he emerged in front and beat the runner-up by a length going away and stretching the lead with stride.
 That day Wotan finished second at 7-1 by a scant nose over 7-2 second choice Dolly Spanker in third.

 The final time for the one mile and 70 yard race on dirt was 1:44-1/5 over a fast track.
 Bryn Mawr won almost 60% of the total purse of $4,000 netting earnings $2,355.